snotskie/ttrpg/md/index.md

 ## Complex Actions, Helping, and Shopping
 <!-- _class: center -->

-> *There are special rules or considerations for when characters perform complex actions, for when characters work together as a group, and for when characters give and receive Help.*
+> *There are special rules or considerations for when characters perform complex actions, work together as a group, and give and receive Help.*
 > *&mdash;snotskie*

 ### Long Actions